 7. How do I find out my local superintendent’s address?

-Contact your town office to request the correct mailing address.
+Contact your town office to request the correct mailing address or visit their website.

 8. At what age and date do I need to file my first notice of intent and annual assessment results for my child?
 At what age do I stop filing letters of intent and annual assessment results for my child?

-Compulsory school attendance in Maine begins on the 6th birthday and ends on the 17th birthday.
+Compulsory school attendance in Maine begins at the 6th birthday and ends at the 17th birthday.
 Children may indeed be homeschooling at ages outside of the compulsory attendance age.
-Age appropriate assessment can and should be occurring, as well.
+Age- appropriate assessment can and should be occurring, as well.
 However, letters of intent and annual assessment results are not filed with the state or local superintendent for children under the age of 6 or over the age of 17.

-9. I am moving to a new school district during the school year.
+10. I am moving to a new school district in Maine during the school year.
 Do I need to send another letter of intent to homeschool to our new superintendent?

 Communication prevents misunderstandings and unnecessary contact from school officials.
 As a courtesy, and to prevent any misunderstandings, send the new district a copy of the letter of intent and annual assessment results that were due for the current school year.
 Send the old school district a courtesy note to let them know you have moved to a new district and provided notification there.

 There are so many options!
 Find out more about choosing curriculum and options for purchasing here.
-Be sure to check out HOME's used curriculum sales for great savings.
+Shop HOME's online store and be sure to check out HOME's used curriculum sales for great savings.
 Also, plan to attend a homeschool convention where curriculum vendors are available with products for sale and can answer your questions.

-11. What will be the cost of purchasing materials?
+12. What will be the cost of purchasing homeschool curriculum?